csctd/profile-website-Obarrie/_sources/index.md.txt

-# Page Title
+# Profile Page

-A short introduction for the top of your main page
+Hello my name is Osman Barrie, I was born in Sierra Leone but I currently live in the US.

 More content you want on your page